Chris Bury

 Christopher Robert Bury (born December 10, 1953) is an American journalist best known for being a correspondent at ABC News Nightline, where he also served as substitute anchor.
 Bury was also a national correspondent based in Chicago for World News with Diane Sawyer and Good Morning America.
-He is now Senior Journalist in Residence at DePaul University in Chicago.
+He is now senior journalist in residence at DePaul University in Chicago.
 Bury's recent work includes contributions to PBS NewsHour and Al Jazeera America.

-Bury began his career in journalism in 1975 as a reporter for WCLX Radio in La Crosse, Wisconsin.
-From 1979 to 1980, he served as an instructor at Marquette University's College of Journalism.
+Bury began work in 1975 as a reporter for WCLX Radio in La Crosse, Wisconsin.
+From 1979 to 1980, he was an instructor at Marquette University's College of Journalism.

-He then moved on to Milwaukee station WTMJ-TV, where he served as a political and investigative reporter.
-In January 1981, he served as co-host and reporter for "EXTRA," an award-winning television program at KTVI-TV in St. Louis.
+He then moved on to Milwaukee station WTMJ-TV, where he was a political and investigative reporter.
+In January 1981, he was co-host and reporter for "EXTRA," a television program at KTVI-TV in St. Louis.
 From 1981 to 1982, Bury was a reporter with KPRC-TV in Houston.

 In 1982, he joined ABC News as a general assignment reporter based in Chicago.
-In 1992, Bury was assigned full-time coverage of Bill Clinton's Presidential campaign for World News Tonight, and was relocated to Nightline in Washington, D.C. after the inauguration, where he served as a correspondent and anchor until 2007.
+In 1992, Bury was assigned full-time coverage of Bill Clinton's Presidential campaign for World News Tonight, and was relocated to Nightline in Washington, D.C. after the inauguration, where he was a correspondent and anchor until 2007.

 Bury received a Bachelor of Arts degree in political science from Southern Illinois University Carbondale and a Master of Arts in political science from the University of Wisconsin–Madison.

-He is married to radio news journalist Catherine Catalane; they have two sons, Jack and Charlie.
+He is married to radio news journalist Catherine Catalane; they have two sons.